sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 browsers supporting ECH didn't handle multiple HTTPS RRs well, though that needs re-checking as it's been a while.

-- It's unclear how one should handle any IP address hints found in an HTTPS RR It may be that a bit of consideration of how "multi-CDN" deployments might emerge would provide good answers there, but for now, it's not clear how best curl might handle those values when present in the DNS.
+- It's unclear how one should handle any IP address hints found in an HTTPS RR.
+  It may be that a bit of consideration of how "multi-CDN" deployments might emerge would provide good answers there, but for now, it's not clear how best curl might handle those values when present in the DNS.